AAlab1819/AlessandroLuiz-01082170029/Week 06 - Heap/README.md

 {6,5,4}

-First input is {6}, the output will be 6 because there is no other number in the list.
+First input is {6}, the output will be 6 because there is no other number in the list.\
-Second input is {5,6}, the output will be 5.5 because (6+5)/2= 5.5.
+Second input is {5,6}, the output will be 5.5 because (6+5)/2= 5.5.\
-Third input is{4,5,6}, the output will be 5, because 5 is the median of the list
+Third input is{4,5,6}, the output will be 5, because 5 is the median of the list.\

 **Complexity**<br>
 O(nlogn)